 If All Else Fails, Move On

-If the activity exhibited at your workplace by a coworker or HR is not an illegal activity, then you may want to consider moving on from your company and searching for work elsewhere.
+If the activity exhibited at your workplace by a coworker or HR is not illegal, you may want to consider searching for work elsewhere.

 For example, if you have made suggestions for how to improve the company, but they have not been taken under consideration by your manager or HR, then this is not illegal activity.
 However, it is your prerogative to decide whether to move to a company that works differently or is more open to employee suggestions.

 Similarly, if you believe that your workload is too heavy and you have voiced your concerns with HR, they may just refer you back to your job description.
 If this is the case, you can search for a job where you feel your workload is more manageable.

 However, the situation is different if you feel that your workplace suggestions or requests are being ignored because of a protected trait, such as your race, gender, or place of origin.
 If this is the case, then you should reconsider taking legal action against the company for workplace discrimination.